saghul/sjs/docs/source/modules.rst

     A reference to the global scope.
 This can be used to attach functions / objects which will be accesible globally.

-.. js:data:: system

-    A reference to the :ref:`modsystem` module.

 .. js:function:: require(id)

     Function for loading a `Common JS <http://wiki.commonjs.org/wiki/Modules/1.1>`_ module.